Unity-Technologies/2D-Entities-Starter/README.md

 ## Getting Started

-For information on how to get started and information about the APIs, see 2D Entities user manual [LINK PENDING].
+For information on how to get started and information about the APIs, see [2D Entities user manual](https://docs.unity3d.com/Packages/com.unity.2d.entities@latest).

 For additional information about Project Tiny, see the [Project Tiny Documentation](https://docs.google.com/document/d/1A8hen2hLFY5FLkC5gd3JP2Z-IpHfnAX-CpYLK3aOdwA).